Phony (song): Music video

 A music video for "Phony" was released on June 5, 2021, and is a hand-drawn animation with lyrics subtitles.
 The illustrations were created by Japanese illustrator Uedatsubasa, and the film was edited and produced by Tsumiki.

 Chart performance

 This song placed at number 13 on the Heatseekers Songs chart released by Billboard Japan on December 15, 2021, and peaked at number 10 on the Heatseekers Songs chart in the fifth week.

 In the YouTube Top User Generated Songs chart released by Billboard Japan on January 12, 2022, it entered the top 20 and ranked third, later rose to second place in the 24th week, and eventually surpassed "Kamippoi na" and won first place in the 31st week.

 The song ranked second on the Top User Generated Songs chart for the first half of 2022, and won the second place on Billboard Japan Niconico Vocaloid Songs Top 20 chart on December 21, 2022.

 Wagakki Band version

 Wagakki Band covered "Phony" and released their music video on YouTube on 1 June 2022.
+It gained over 450,000 views on YouTube following release.